outseta/outseta-toolkit/README.md

 For custom properties and advanced use cases, you may create your own overrides.
 Here are some examples:

+### Available Comparison Operators

+The toolkit supports four comparison operators for custom properties:

+- `equal` - Exact match (case-sensitive by default)
+- `not-equal` - Not an exact match (case-sensitive by default)
+- `includes` - Value is present in an array or string
+- `not-includes` - Value is not present in an array or string

+ℹ️ **NOTE:** Use the `flags: ["ignore-case"]` option to make comparisons case-insensitive.

 ```javascript
 import { custom } from "https://cdn.jsdelivr.net/npm/@outseta/toolkit@v0.6/dist/framer/overrides.js";